Mathematics

 Semester Hours 3

 This course is designed to develop a deeper understanding of elementary school mathematics content needed for teaching.
-The course is designed to develop conceptual understanding of number systems and operations by focusing on basic concepts and principles, exploring multiple representations and strategies, and illuminating connections among concepts and procedures.
-Topics include whole numbers and integers, fractions, ratio, percent, decimals, and arithmetic operations within these systems.
+It is designed to develop a conceptual understanding of number systems and operations by focusing on basic concepts and principles, exploring multiple representations and strategies, and illuminating connections among concepts and procedures.
+Topics include whole numbers and integers, fractions, ratios, percent, decimals, and arithmetic operations within these systems.

 MTH 232: Math for the Elementary Teacher II